 - Annually: $9.99/mo

 - Monthly: $34.99/mo

 - Semi-Annually: $17.99/mo

 - Annually: $14.99/mo

 What is the handset selection like at FreedomPop?

 There are a number of phones available to purchase from FreedomPop, including those from LG, Samsung, and Apple.
-Selection is pretty solid but you won’t find anything on the high end of the spectrum.
+Selection is fairly robust but you won’t find anything near the high end of the spectrum.

 Are there any deals at FreedomPop?